SUSE/alp-test-env/README.md

 # Future Enhancements

 TODO:
-  * Fix SSH Key setup; config.ign.j2 templating approach has some limitations with regard to whitespace stripping, and file ownership.
   * Add support for installing relevant required packages as part of the provisioning process.
   * Dynamically figure out latest Build or Snapshot image and download